mmozeiko/wcap/README.md

 ======================

 HEVC encoding in software (on CPU) will require installing HEVC Video Extensions from Windows Store.
 It will support only 8-bit encoding.
-You can get direct download to installer package without using Windows Store with following steps:
+You can get direct download to installer package without using Windows Store application with following steps:

 1) open https://store.rg-adguard.net/
 2) search `https://www.microsoft.com/store/productId/9n4wgh0z6vhq` for `Retail` channel